SEATTLE — Editors note: The video above was published before police announced an arrest has been made

-SEATTLE — Detectives with the Seattle Police Department are investigating after they say a 47-year-old was assaulted when he confronted protesters outside his Queen Anne home early Thursday.
+Detectives with the Seattle Police Department said an arrest has been made weeks after a 47-year-old was assaulted when he confronted protesters outside his Queen Anne home.

-The victim told police around midnight he was kept awake by a protest that was making its way through the neighborhood.
+The victim told police that around midnight July 29, he was kept awake by a protest that was making its way through the neighborhood.
 He said he went outside his home and asked the crowd to quiet down while recording the confrontation on his phone.

 Police said several other protesters gave the victim first aid.
 According to the victim, while he was receiving first aid a person with the protest deleted the video on his phone.

 The victim’s family member drove him to the hospital where he was later interviewed by officers.

 © 2020 Cox Media Group